qamarian-inc/amanda/README.md

 > In case you don't understand what is meant by a service, a service is a function that serves an HTTP request.
 See shutdown\_Manager (in file cx\_Shutdown\_Manager.go), to see how services are designed.

-After adding your desired services, proceed to modify the constants in file "cz\_Global.go", as appropriate.

-Afterwards, register the new services, as appropriate.
+After adding your desired services, remember to modify the constants in file "cz\_Global.go", as appropriate, then register those new services, as appropriate.

-> Registering a service is done by adding its "service data" to either variable software\_Service or admin\_Service, both of which can be found in file "cz\_Global.go".
+> Registering a service is done by adding it to either variable software\_Service or admin\_Service, both of which can be found in file "cz\_Global.go".
 See file "cz\_Global.go", for an example.